howardosborne/grow/index.md

 loadFunction: loadWaterbodies()
 ---

-From fields in the heart of England to Wash, the Great Ouse wends its way through a precious and fascinating land.
-Why not discover it and the people who live here by [walking](./walks.html), [paddling](./paddling.html), [swimming](./swimming.html), [hiring a boat](./boating.html) or joining one of the [groups](./join.html) working to improve the river system.
+From the heart of England to the Wash, the Great Ouse wends its way through a precious and fascinating landscape.
+Why not discover it by [walking](./walks.html), [paddling](./paddling.html), [swimming](./swimming.html), [hiring a boat](./boating.html) or even joining one of the [active groups](./join.html) working to improve the river system.

 <div class="row">
     <div class="col-lg-6 col-md-6 col-sm-12 col-xs-12">